-When Arkady Dragomoshchenko died in September 2012, his many friends, readers, admirers, and fellow poets expressed both immense sadness at the loss, which felt terrible and sudden, and a sense of wonder at his rich accomplishments.
+When Arkadii Dragomoshchenko died in September 2012, his many friends, readers, admirers, and fellow poets expressed both immense sadness at the loss, which felt terrible and sudden, and a sense of wonder at his rich accomplishments.
 Few Russian poets, probably few poets anywhere, have left us a legacy of such intense cooperation across countries and continents.

 I had already started writing my first commentary for Jacket2.
 But then I had to begin again.